Jeff Weld: Career

-Dr. Weld resumed the position of Executive Director for the Iowa Governor's STEM Advisory Council on December 11, 2018.
-From December 11, 2017, to December, 10 2018 Dr. Weld completed an Intergovernment Personnel Act (IPA) assignment through the National Science Foundation, detailed to the White House Office of Science and Technology Policy as Senior Policy Advisor for STEM Education.
+Prior to executive consultancy, Governor Reynolds appointed Dr. Weld Chief Innovation Officer for the Iowa Department of Education in July, 2023, while continuing his twelve-year appointment as executive director of the Governor's STEM Advisory Council.
+On December 1, 2023, Weld stepped down from both positions in order to serve the broader national STEM education community.
+From December 11, 2017, to December, 10 2018 Dr. Weld stepped away from directing Iowa STEM to complete an Intergovernment Personnel Act (IPA) assignment through the National Science Foundation, detailed to the White House Office of Science and Technology Policy as Senior Policy Advisor for STEM Education.
 His main responsibility at the OSTP was to lead the development of the 2018-2023 Federal STEM Education 5-Year Strategic Plan.
 He remained attached to the OSTP as consultant through the rollout and implementation phases of the Federal STEM Strategic Plan through September 23, 2019.
 Under Weld's directorship of Iowa's statewide STEM program, annual gains in test scores, elective enrollments, post-secondary enrollments, and public support for STEM education have been documented.
 Weld previously directed the inter-university collaborative program the Iowa Mathematics and Science Education Partnership from 2008 to 2011.
 Weld has hosted an annual Midwest STEM Leaders Forum and served on the Boards of the national organizations the Triangle Coalition for STEM Education and the National Alliance for Partnerships in Equity Education Foundation.